Leleat/Tiling-Assistant/GUIDE.md

 ### Tile Groups

 When a window is tiled, the top-most tiled windows, which don't overlap each other, are considered in a group.
 That means they will be raised to the foreground together, if one of them is raised.
 Resizing one of the windows will also affect the other windows in the group.
+Tile groups can be show as one item in the App Switcher.

 ### Tile Editing Mode